GoogleCloudPlatform/datacatalog-connectors-bi/google-datacatalog-qlik-connector/README.md

 **Disclaimer: This is not an officially supported Google product.**

+> **WORK IN PROGRESS**: This connector is under active development and breaking
+> changes are expected in the coming weeks!

 <!--
   ⚠️ DO NOT UPDATE THE TABLE OF CONTENTS MANUALLY ️️⚠️ run `npx markdown-toc -i README.md`.